mattmaniak/fiflo/README.md

 ```
 sudo make install
 ```
-After that there is a possibility to run it directly
+After that, there is a possibility to run it directly.
 ```
 fiflo
 ```